White House State of the Union guests include Tyre Nichols’s parents, Paul Pelosi, Bono

 The list of guests who will sit in first lady Jill Biden’s box during President Biden’s speech, unveiled early Tuesday by the White House, features several individuals who highlight the administration’s priorities on reproductive rights, access to safe drinking water, immigration, the economy and gun violence.

 Biden is set to speak to a joint session of Congress at 9 p.m.
-Eastern.
+EST.

 Here is the full list of guests attending at the invitation of the White House: